oz-code/OzCodeDemo/OzCodeDemo/03.ShowAllInstances/README.md

 ![Break on all CLR exceptions](Resources/breakonexceptions.png)
 Re-run the sample - you should break on _SendInvoice_ call:

 ![Exception thrown](Resources/exceptionThrown.PNG)

 A quick check should show the problem with this method call --> __customerEmail is null__ which should not happen.

 ![Customer is null](Resources/customerIsNull.PNG)

 Unfortunalty _InvoiceService_ implementation makes it hard for us to find which _Customer_ caused the problem.
-And although we can quickly fix this issue by adding a check, we need to find the offending customer.
+And although we can quickly fix this issue by adding a check, we still need to find the offending customer!
 Since we only have the _invoiceID_ we can look for it using OzCode's ***Search***.

 Use the watch to view __pendingInvoiceId__ and choose 'Copy Value':